Our Vision & Commitment

 Hawaiian Electric understands the need to develop a comprehensive decarbonization strategy for Hawaii that considers all sources of carbon emissions, not just power generation.
 For this reason, we commissioned a study conducted by E3, a nationally recognized consulting firm, that describes the long-term, economywide decarbonization scenarios required to meet Hawaii's target of achieving net-zero greenhouse gas (GHG) emissions by 2045.

-We hope that this study can serve as a catalyst for conversations around the challenge of economywide decarbonization and also as a resource for developing action plans.
+We hope that this study will serve as a catalyst for conversations around the challenge of economywide decarbonization and also as a resource for developing action plans.

 View Hawaii Pathways to Net Zero